-How do you choose the right name for your Vermont business?
+How do you choose the right name for your business?
 First, choose something not already in use because you can be sued for operating under someone else’s business name.

 In addition to only being yours, the name should be memorable.
 Fuzzy McFee’s Frankfurters if you’re slinging unique hot dogs.
 Verily Vermont for a tourist shop.
 Get creative!

-Once you land on a memorable name and not in use, check to see if the website address and the social media presence are available.
+Once you land on a memorable name and are not in use, check to see if the website address and the social media presence are available.
 If the website is functional, register the domain name so no one else can swoop in and grab it.

 Keep in mind that your business’s registered name isn’t necessarily the name it must operate under.
 You could use another name and register it as your DBA (doing business as).

 Now that you have a name and structure make your business official by registering it.
 Next, obtain a federal employer identification number (EIN) from the IRS.
 Tada!
 You’re official.

-Open a bank account for your Vermont business.
+Open a business bank account for your Vermont company.
 Don’t mix business funds with personal funds.
 It makes taxes difficult and can affect your assets’ liability protection by the LLC and corporation structures.)
 Citizens Bank, Union Bank, Vermont Federal Credit Union, and Keybank are all friendly to Vermont’s small businesses.

-Don’t forget to check what permits, licenses, zoning requirements Vermont may require for your business and what small business insurance you may need.
+Don’t forget to check what permits, licenses, zoning requirements Vermont may require for your business and what small business insurance you may require.

 Time to get some customers!
 Grassroots efforts are often the best, so don’t be shy.
 Get involved and network with the numerous entrepreneur-friendly business organizations in Vermont.
 Join the Chamber of Commerce and civic organizations.
 Volunteer to help with community events and nonprofits.
 Hold an event in your store so the community can take a peek and see what your business is all about.
 Also, register the business location with Google My Business so Vermonters can find you.